Battle of Moore's Creek Bridge: Aftermath

-Similarly to Brigadier General MacDonald, however, Allan and Flora MacDonald found the race of the Georges very unappreciative for their sufferings.
-As the Crown refused to fully reimburse them for the confiscation of 'Killegray', their slave plantation in Anson County, North Carolina, Allan and Flora MacDonald lacked the financial means to resettle in Canada and were forced to return to Scotland.
-Flora always said in her later life that she first served the House of Stuart and then the House of Hanover and that she was worsted in the cause of each.
-Flora MacDonald died on March 5, 1790.

 According to Marcus Tanner, despite the post-Revolutionary War flight of many local United Empire Loyalists and the subsequent redirection of Scottish Highland emigration to Canada, a large Gàidhealtachd community continued to exist in North Carolina, "until it was well and truly disrupted", by the American Civil War.

-Even so, local pride in the Scottish heritage of local pioneers remains very a part of the Culture of North Carolina.
-One of North America's largest Highland Games, the Grandfather Mountain Highland Games, are held there every year and draw in visitors from all over the world.
-The Grandfather Mountain games have been called "the best" such event in the United States because of the spectacular landscape and the large number of people who attend in kilts and other regalia of the Scottish clans.
-It is also widely considered to be the largest "gathering of clans" in North America, as more family lines are represented there than any other similar event.

 The Moore's Creek Bridge battlefield site was preserved in the late 19th century through private efforts that eventually received state financial support.
 The Federal government took over the battle site as a National Military Park operated by the War Department in 1926.
 The War Department operated the park until 1933, when the National Park Service took over the site as the Moores Creek National Battlefield.
 It was listed on the National Register of Historic Places in 1966.
 The battle is commemorated every year during the last full weekend of February.

 Order of battle

-Early accounts of the battle often misstated the size of both forces involved in the battle, typically reporting that 1,600 loyalists faced 1,000 patriots.
-These numbers are still used by the National Park Service.
+Early accounts of the battle often misstated the size of both forces involved, typically reporting that 1,600 loyalists faced 1,000 patriots.
+The National Park Service still uses these numbers.

 North Carolina

-The patriot forces were also underreported since Caswell apparently casually grouped the ranger forces of John Ashe as part of Lillington's company in his report.
+The patriot forces were also underreported since Caswell casually grouped the ranger forces of John Ashe as part of Lillington's company in his report.

 The Provincial Congress' militia forces order of battle included a mix of North Carolina Minutemen and Militia units.
-Because of the performance of the local militia and the higher costs of Minutemen, the North Carolina General Assembly abandoned the use of Minutemen on April 10, 1776 in favor of local militia brigades and regiments.
+Because of the performance of the local militia and the higher costs of Minutemen, the North Carolina General Assembly abandoned the use of Minutemen on April 10, 1776, in favor of local militia brigades and regiments.
 The following units participated in this battle: